Set up a development stack

 public_html/, or in Craft’s case

-In this step, we’ll create a site that has the Nitro machine set up a special domain name—
+In this step, we’ll create a site with a special local domain name—

 tutorial.test—and map it to our project’s web root.